SheCodesAustralia/workshopcontent/content/django_WIP/bakery_app/02_django_models/02_django_models.md

 # Django models

-What we want to create is something that will store all the details about local bakeries and their scrumptious offerings in our {{app_name}} app.
+What we want to create is something that will store all the details about local bakeries and their scrumptious offerings in our bakery_project app.
 But to be able to do that, we need to talk a little bit about a concept in programming called `objects`.

 ## Objects